navyakhosla/expense-tracker-cpp/README.md

 📊 Expense Tracker (C++)
-  This is a menu-driven Expense Tracker in C++ that helps users manage and analyze expenses across multiple accounts .The project is designed using Object-Oriented Programming and STL containers.
+A simple menu-driven application to manage and analyze expenses across multiple accounts.

-✨ Features.
+✨ Features

-  📥 Add multiple expenses (same or different account IDs).
+📥 Add Expenses: Support for multiple entries across different account IDs.

-  👀View all expenses for a specific account.
+👀 View History: Display all transactions for a specific account.

-   🔍Filter expenses:

-     By category.

-     By amount range.

-  📑View transactions category-wise.

-🧠Concepts Used.

-  🧱Object-Oriented Programming (Classes & Encapsulation).

-  🏷 enum class for expense categories.

-  📦 STL Containers:
+🔍 Search & Filter: * Filter transactions by Category.

+Filter transactions by Amount Range (Min to Max).

+📑 Analysis: View transaction history organized by category-wise groups.

+🚪 Easy Exit: Cleanly close the program using the menu.

+🧠 Concepts Used
+Object-Oriented Programming: Uses Classes and Encapsulation to manage data.

+Enum Classes: Used for organizing expense categories safely.

-     vector for storing expense amounts.
+STL Containers: * vector for storing lists of expenses.

-     unordered_map for account-wise expense tracking.
+unordered_map for mapping account IDs to their transactions.

 ▶️ How It Works
-  1. The program displays a menu repeatedly.
+The program runs in a loop, displaying a menu of 5 options.

-  2. User selects an option.
+User selects an option by entering a number (1-5).

-  3. Expenses are stored account-wise.
+Expenses are stored in memory based on the Account ID provided.

-  4. Filters help analyze spending.
-  5. Program exits when Option 5 is selected.
+Use filters to find specific spending patterns.

+Select Option 5 to stop the program.